Fritz Hart: Hawaii

 In December 1931 Hart was invited to be guest conductor of the Honolulu Symphony Orchestra.
 He returned annually, remaining there from December to April.
+The concert season in Hawaii was short, and occurred during the Australian summer when he was not required in Melbourne, so he was able to work for both orchestras.

 Hart's wife died in 1935 and in September 1937 he married an American, Marvel Allison.
 In 1937 he became permanent conductor of the Honolulu Symphony Orchestra and first professor of music at the University of Hawaii, a position he retained until his retirement in 1942.
 He remained conductor of the Symphony Orchestra until his death.

 Hart died on 9 July 1949 at Honolulu of cardiac disorder and was cremated, survived by his son and his second wife.

 Music

 Hart excelled in writing for voices.
 He wrote 23 operas, of which 18 were composed in Melbourne and 4 in Hawaii.
 Seven of these were staged in his lifetime in Australia; none appear to have been staged in Britain.
 He was interested in the writers of the Celtic Twilight, and used librettos by W. B. Yeats, J. M. Synge, Augusta Gregory, and George Russell (AE).
 He also set texts by Shakespeare, Edmond Rostand, Molière, Edwin Arlington Robinson, and the Bible.

 He wrote 514 songs, of which about half were composed in Melbourne and a quarter each in England and Hawaii; four large choral works, unaccompanied choruses, and part-songs.
 He was deeply attached to the poetry of Robert Herrick, and set his words 126 times.
 His choral works used texts by Shelley and Walt Whitman.

 His Symphony, Op.
 107, which was composed in Australia in 1934, has been described as "a landmark in Australian music".
 There are also 14 other orchestral works and numerous chamber and solo instrumental pieces, including two string quartets and three violin sonatas, transcriptions and arrangements.